mtalexan/all-tools/README.md

 following two lines (at a minimum) at the end of your .bashrc or .zshrc:

 ```
-# optional if you've installed gtags
+# optional if you've installed gtags somewhere strange.
+# leave off if it's installed in the PATH somewhere
 export GTAGS_INSTALL_DIR=\<path to gtags install folder that contains a bin subfolder\>

 # optional if you want self-written emacs daemon support